xiongjiaji/Angular-Grunt-Boilerplate/README.md

 RequireJS is a great lib that makes modular programming possible and easy.

-Node.js is used to provide a proxy server to
+Node.js is used to provide a proxy server。

 ##How To
 ###Precondition